Book cover

 9.5.3 Large Class

-Like methods, classes shouldn’t assume multiple responsibilities and provide services that aren’t cohesive.
+Like methods, classes shouldn’t assume multiple responsibilities or provide services that aren’t cohesive.
 Hence, Large Classes are considered a smell because, just like long methods, they make the code harder to understand and maintain.
-Normally, it’s also more challenging to reuse these classes in another package or system.
+These classes are also more challenging to reuse in another package or system.
 Large classes are characterized by a large number of attributes with low cohesion among them.
-The solution to this smell involves using an Extract Class to derive a smaller class B from a larger class A. Thereafter, class A gets an attribute of type B.
+The solution to this smell involves using an Extract Class to derive a smaller class B from a larger class A. Afterward, class A gets an attribute of type B.

 9.5.4 Feature Envy